MagnificentRimsy/EasySharp/README.md

 CQRS stands for “Command Query Responsibility Segregation”.
 As the acronym suggests, it’s all about splitting the responsibility of commands (saves) and queries (reads) into different models.
 Visit [https://martinfowler.com/bliki/CQRS.html] [CQRS Info] for more infomation

 #### Validation
 Validation becomes very helpful when there is a need to create / alter record in the database.
-Easysharp provides easy way to validate input models by extending fulent validator helper. see below the sample code.
+Easysharp provides an easy way to validate input models with validation response.
+Visit [https://docs.fluentvalidation.net/en/latest/start.html] for more validation rules
 ```
    public class CreateCar : AbstractValidator<CreateCarCommand>
     {